Unpack the charm and charisma of places where everybody might just know your name.

 Boating and fishing are popular, with access to both freshwater and saltwater fish.
 The area’s natural beauty and relaxed pace attract those looking to escape more commercial destinations.

-Why It’s Underrated: Matlacha’s unique charm and artistic community offer a unique blend of culture and nature, often missed by typical Florida visitors.
+What Makes It Memorable: Matlacha’s colorful artistic community offers a blend of culture and nature that’s often missed by typical Florida visitors.

 Crescent City is named for its crescent-shaped sandy beach.
 Located near the Oregon border, it’s the gateway to the Redwood National and State Parks.